slotThe/slotThe.github.io/posts/whitney-k.md

 and a [reverse](https://aplwiki.com/wiki/Reverse).
-I'm a bit confused as to why enlist is called `cat`, which I guess is short for [catenate](https://aplwiki.com/wiki/Catenate), which I would however expect to be a dyadic function that concatenates its two arguments.\
+I'm a bit confused as to why enlist is called `cat`, which I guess is short for [catenate](https://aplwiki.com/wiki/Catenate), which I would however expect to be a dyadic function that concatenates its two arguments.

-&emsp;I do think that I can spot a bug in `cnt`: it explicitly expects an array—and, as such, gets ownership over it—but never decreases its refcount.
+I do think that I can spot a bug in `cnt`: it explicitly expects an array—and, as such, gets ownership over it—but never decreases its refcount.
 This means that calling `cnt` lots of times will blow up the refcount of any variable for no discernible reason.